ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-vue/auth-service.md

 ## The Information Page (tab1)

-The first thing we need to do is import our authenticvation service.
+The first thing we need to do is import our authentication service.
 We will also need to import the `onIonViewWillEnter` composition hook from `@ionic/vue`.

 ```TypeScript
 import { authenticationService } from '@/services/AuthenticationService';